 The success of our commercial relationships is predicated on our ability to obtain and maintain our corporate investment grade ratings.
 Our credit risk is expected to be evaluated by the major independent rating agencies.
 Once a credit rating is obtained, any future downgrades could increase the cost of borrowing under any indebtedness we may incur.
 Adverse changes in our investment grade credit ratings could affect our borrowing and bonding capacity and terms in the future, may increase our interest expense or other costs of capital, or capital may not be available to us on competitive terms, or at all, and may reduce our ability to secure new contracts or business opportunities with operating partners, suppliers, and customers, each of which would negatively impact our financial performance.
-There can be no assurance that we will be able to maintain our credit ratings once established, and any additional actual or anticipated changes or downgrades in our credit ratings, including any announcement that our ratings are under review for a downgrade, may have a negative impact on our liquidity, capital position, bonding capacity, and access to credit.
+There can be no assurance that we will be able to maintain our credit ratings, including any announcement that our ratings are under review for a downgrade, may have a negative impact on our liquidity, capital position, bonding capacity, and access to credit.